 Set the colander in the sink again and carefully drain the beans into the colander.
 Rinse with cold water to stop the cooking process.

-By far the fastest way to cook dried beans.
+This is by far the fastest way to cook dried beans.
 No soaking required!
 Just dump a bag of beans into the pressure cooker, cover with 3x the amount of water and cook on high for 15-20 minutes (will vary by cooker so you’ll have to test it out with yours).
-Use the natural release method and transfer the beans to a strainer to rinse rinse the beans.
+Use the natural release method and transfer the beans to a strainer to rinse them.

-A fix it and forget it method.
+If you’re using a crockpot to cook your beans, you can fix it and forget it.
 I haven’t actually tried this myself, but I’ve read several recipes from people who have.
 The consensus is that cooking times vary widely based on how fresh your beans are.
-They could be done after as little as 3 hours on high, but it looks like most take about 5-6 hours on high, 8-10 hours on low.
-It might be a good idea to make a batch while you’re home to check on them, until you get a feel for how long they’ll take in your crockpot.
+They could be done after as little as 3 hours on high, but it looks like most take about 5-6 hours on high or 8-10 hours on low.
+It might be a good idea to make some while you’re home to check on them until you get a feel for how long they’ll take in your crockpot.
 You do not need to presoak them if you’re using this method.

 - A lot of people like to season their beans, especially if they’re cooking them in the crockpot.
 You can add chopped onion, garlic and other spices for flavor and you could also use broth to replace half the liquid for some added flavor.

 - If you add salt to your beans (which is unnecessary in my opinion) don’t add it until the very end.
 Salt can cause it to take much longer for the beans to cook.